DaanDeMeyer/reproc/README.md

   See [Avoiding resource leaks](#avoiding-resource-leaks) for more information.

+- (POSIX) Writing to a closed stdin pipe of a child process will crash the parent process with the `SIGPIPE` signal.
+To avoid this the `SIGPIPE` signal has to be ignored in the parent process.
+If the `SIGPIPE` signal is ignored `reproc_write` will return `REPROC_STREAM_CLOSED` as expected when writing to a closed stdin pipe.

 ## Design

 reproc is designed to be a minimal wrapper around the platform-specific API's